cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/tf_start/tf_geting_started.md

 Variables can come from three sources when deploying an environment:

 * Static - A value that will always be assigned to the Variable.
-This is hardcoded in the resulting blueprint and cannot be changed across deployments.
+This is hard coded in the resulting blueprint and cannot be changed across deployments.
 * Secret - A value that will be taken from the {{< param cfy_manager_name >}}'s internal secret store.
 * Input - A value that will be set by an input when the user creates a new environment deployment.
 This gives the ability to set a value of their choice.